5 Smart Ways to Overcome Your Fear of Writing A Cover Letter

 Step 1: Start with the easy stuff

 First off, figure out exactly who you’re writing to and do a little digging to find an actual person’s name.
 Try to avoid simply opening with “To whom it may concern,” which feels impersonal and a little overly formal.
-Plus, by writing to one person, you may end up feeling less like you’re writing a “document” but more so that you’re communicating directly to one person.
-This may make you feel a little less intimidated when you think of it more like a 1:1 communication with another person.
+Plus, by writing a cover letter to one person, you may end up feeling less like you’re writing a “document” but more so that you’re communicating directly to one person.
+This may make you feel a little less intimidated when you think of it more like 1:1 communication with another person.

-Step 2: Write an intro paragraph that is specific, pleasant and memorable.
+Step 2: Write an intro paragraph that is specific, pleasant, and memorable

 Step 3: Draw a clear connection between your experiences and the role

 Your resume gives an employer all of the facts about your educational background or your work history, but it doesn’t necessarily put those facts into context or highlight the most important elements of your experiences or skills.
 It also doesn’t directly spell out to them why you’re the perfect person for the position.
 That’s the work of the cover letter.